jonaskay/flashover-middleman/source/content/weekly/2019-11-17-why-content-marketing-is-not-working-for-your-company.html.markdown

 ---

 It's better to start this post with a disclaimer: I'm a software consultant, not a marketer.
 I've never been in charge of a marketing budget.
 During my university studies, I did one course in marketing and I barely got a C in it.
-When it comes to marketing, I'm still very much a novice – a curious novice, but a novice nonetheless.
+When it comes to marketing, I'm still very much a novice—a curious novice, but a novice nonetheless.

 Because of this, my views on content marketing might be naive and overly optimistic.
 Maybe professional work as a marketer would make me fall into cynicism and start treating content marketing as another predatory marketing mechanism.
 Maybe I'm just a sweet summer child unaware of the hardships of winter.